The Lake Simcoe Region Conservation Authority

 Lake Simcoe Water Level

-The water levels in Lake Simcoe are above average for this time of year and may increase in response to the precipitation and inflows from rivers and streams within the system.
-Currently the lake level is approximately 6 centimetres higher than the average annual high-water level.
-The current water-level in Lake Simcoe is 219.21 m and may increase.
+Currently the lake level is approximately 8 centimetres higher than the average annual high-water level.
+The current water-level in Lake Simcoe is 219.23 m and is expected to increase further.

 The following is a summary of the recent water levels on Lake Simcoe: